IGN map

 Route with 45% of road.

 This route around Caylus is rich in historical heritage.
-Ancient Roman roads, stone crosses, dolmens and caves are just some of the remains that will enhance your walk through the varied countryside.
+Ancient Roman roads, stone crosses, dolmens and caves are just some of the vestiges that will enhance your walk through the varied countryside.
+This trail is suitable for mountain biking, with a slight gradient.

 Follow our trail guides to find out all you need to know about the flora and fauna. locals !